sbrl/Pepperminty-Wiki/README.md

 3. Open both files for editing
 4. Copy your settings over the new settings (making sure that you don't delete any new settings - it will be obvious if you do this if you have error reporting enabled)

+### Breaking Changes
+From time to time breaking changes will be made.
+By this I mean additions and / or deletions to the settings that can be found at the top of your wiki's `index.php`.
+They will be listed here so you can manually update your settings if required.

+ * (no breaking changes have been made yet)

 ### Building
 Pepperminty Wiki uses a simple PHP based build script.
 If you want to run this script yourself (for whatever reason), follow these instructions: